Canfield-Research-Group/Spigot/0.8/plugins/Denizen/scripts/tips.md

 often nearby to the fail example.

+When recomending suggestions pay special attention the deprecation section for any command.
+If such a section is found be sure to recomend or suggest using the modern version.
+For example the 'as_list' section specifies:

+- Deprecated	use as[list]

+In this case any use of `as_list` should recomend `.as[list]`.

+Most object notation have a more modern `.as[object-type]`, see the

+Credit: While most of this document was created by Robb@canfield.com, some sections were copied based on AI conversations, cross checked and usually tested, then edited and formatted.

+## Scaler oprations

+To find scaler operations review the `ElementTag` documentation.
+This is where math and string operations reside.

+## Utility Functions

+To find special utility functions that are useful for common misc operations.
+Most of the time these return server/system or common basic elements.
+They typically do not operate on script values.
+A very small example of the functions available:

+- util.current_time_milli and other time operations
+- util.current_tick
+- util.list_numbers_to for a range of numbers
+- util.pi and other constants
+- And many more.

 ## General tips

 - All data is ultimately strings, and Denizen dynamically parses types like maps, lists, and locations.